open-sauced/intro/CONTRIBUTING.md

 ### Adding a New Section

-Follow these steps to add a new section to our documentation:
+Follow these steps to add a new section to our course:

-1. **Locate the documentation folder**: Navigate to the folder in this repository where the documentation is stored in the [open-sauced / intro](https://github.com/open-sauced/intro).
+1. **Locate the documentation folder**

+   Navigate to the folder in this repository where the documentation is stored in the [open-sauced / intro](https://github.com/open-sauced/intro).
 Typically, this folder is named "docs" i.e. [open-sauced / docs](https://github.com/open-sauced/docs)

-2. **Create a new Markdown file**: If your new section is a standalone document, create a new Markdown (`.md`) file within the documentation folder.
+2. **Create a new Markdown file**

+   If your new section is a standalone document, create a new Markdown (`.md`) file within the documentation folder.

    Name the file in a way that reflects the content of the section.
 For example, `new-section.md`.

    > NOTE: Be sure to follow naming conventions.
-Notice that files are not capitalized and in place of spaces between words there are hyphens.
+Notice that files are not capitalized, and in place of spaces between words, there are hyphens.

-3. **Choose a section number**: Determine the section number based on our project's conventions.
+3. **Choose a section number**

+   Determine the section number based on our project's conventions.
 This number may represent the order of the section or follow a specific numbering scheme.
 For example, `01-contributing-guide`, `02-types-of-contribution`, `03-method-of-contribution`, etc.

-   In this special course repository, numbers represent chapters.
+   In this particular project, numbers represent chapters.
 Consider where the new section would logically fall in the course.

    If you're not sure, please comment on the issue and tag a maintainer, asking for help.
 If the section you're adding isn't a chapter, you can omit the number.

+4. **Write content**

-4. **Write content**: Open the newly created Markdown file in a text editor or Markdown editor.
+   Open the newly created Markdown file in a text editor or Markdown editor.

    Begin by adding a heading to your section.
-Use Markdown's `#` symbol to create a heading.
+Use the `#` symbol to create a heading.
 For example:

    ```markdown
    # Section 3: Your New Section Title